Walk Like Dogs: Learning Steerable Imitation Controllers for Legged Robots from Unlabeled Motion Data: Conclusion and Future work

 \section{Conclusion and Future work}

-This work presents a learning-based framework that reproduces diverse behaviors from unstructured animal motion data.
-In so doing, it enables steerable control in legged robots with natural gait transitions that emerge in response to velocity commands.
-Our framework effectively bridges both the morphological and physical gaps between a source animal and a target robot, reliably reproducing expressive and agile animal movements while preserving the diversity of the original dataset.

-During development, we identified several limitations in the methodologies adopted within our framework.
-Most notably, we observed that the VAE-based motion synthesis module often introduces artifacts---such as unrealistically aggressive motions---particularly at high velocity command ranges.
-This limitation stems from the fact that the motion synthesis module is trained purely kinematically.
-While prior work has explored incorporating physics into the training process \cite{won2022physics, yao2022controlvae}, such approaches often suffer from mode collapse, particularly for dynamic behaviors, which are inherently more difficult to learn.
-Addressing this issue and enabling consistent, artifact-free motion synthesis remains an important and promising direction for future research.

-Additionally, we found that training a single RL-based motion tracking policy to reliably execute a wide range of motion patterns is highly challenging, as different skills often exhibit significantly different dynamic properties.
-For example, a policy trained to track both \emph{Pace} and \emph{Gallop} gaits tends to show compromised performance on \emph{Gallop}, failing to specialize effectively.
-We are interested in adopting a mixture-of-policies approach, similar to the concurrent work by \citet{chen2025gmt}, which could enable more reliable execution of diverse motion behaviors on robot hardware.
+This work presents a framework for steerable imitation control that learns multi-modal behaviors emerging from large, unlabeled real-world data in response to user steering commands.
+Our approach successfully addresses the embodiment gap between the motion source and the target robot, preserve essential motion patterns from raw data, and induces emergent transitions in response to velocity commands. \Diff{ Notably, our framework requires neither behavior-specific objectives nor specialized guidance to identify behavioral modes.
+Instead, it autonomously discovers distinct modalities within unlabeled data, mapping these modes and their transitions to user steering commands through a relatively simple reward structure, without the need for explicit scripting.
+In our experiments, this was demonstrated by the emergence of characteristic gait patterns and fluid transitions as the user adjusts steering inputs. }

+Although the framework is effective in its primary goals, its development also highlighted several key areas for future research.
+The primary challenge lies within the steering motion synthesis module, where the module's performance is constrained by the density of the training data, limiting its ability to generalize in sparse data regions.
+Furthermore, as the module is trained purely kinematically, it can produce motion artifacts---such as overly aggressive movements---at high velocities.
+A key future direction is to develop synthesis modules that are both robust to data sparsity and physically grounded, eliminating artifacts without sacrificing dynamic range or suffering from the mode collapse seen in some prior physics-aware approaches \cite{peng2021amp, yao2022controlvae, won2022physics}.

-A promising extension of our work is its application to humanoid robots, where natural and efficient motor skill learning through motion imitation is gaining increasing attention.
-In particular, we are interested in developing a loco-manipulation pipeline that supports a diverse set of skills with seamless transitions between them, adapting fluidly to both environmental context and user commands.
+Looking ahead, a promising extension of this work involves its application to humanoids, where natural motor skill imitation remains a critical research frontier.
+Beyond stylistic consistency, we aim to evolve this framework into a comprehensive locomotion pipeline capable of supporting a broader repertoire of skills across challenging obstacles, facilitating seamless transitions that allow robots to adapt fluidly to both complex environmental constraints and dynamic user steering commands.